flanksource/docs/docs/config-db/tutorials/example-git-file.md

 We can see that our scraper executed once, fetching our configuration from our repository, and then exited.

 This can be useful for quickly updating configuration and verifying diffs.

-## Next steps

-In this guide, you’ve learnt what `config-db` is and how it can be useful to you.
-Additionally, you’ve seen how it can be used to scrape configuration from a Git repository.

-It has also illustrated, the usage of the HTTP API that is built into `config-db` to interrogate configuration items and their patches easily.

-In the next guide - you'll see how to install `config-db` via Helm into your Kubernetes cluster, as well as how to set it up for other types of configuration.